PublicHearingBR: A Brazilian Portuguese Dataset of Public Hearing Transcripts for Summarization of Long Documents: Experiment -- Summarization of public hearing transcripts using ChatGPT

 \subsubsection{Recall and precision}

-We use the following three steps to calculate recall and precision:
+We use the following steps to calculate recall and precision:

-\begin{enumerate} \item The first step involves mapping the individuals mentioned in the transcript to those in the metadata available in \thedataset.
-Since names might differ (due to abbreviations or titles, for example), a language model is initially asked to perform this mapping.
+\begin{enumerate} \item First, individuals mentioned in the transcript are mapped to those in the metadata available in \thedataset.
+Since names might differ (due to abbreviations or titles, for example), a language model is initially used to perform this mapping.
 This was done using GPT-4o with the prompt shown in Figure \ref{fig:prompt_match_individuals}.

-\item The second step involves mapping, for each individual identified in the previous step, the opinions extracted from the transcript that are in the \thedataset dataset.
-This is necessary because, as these are natural language texts, it is important to analyze whether the opinions are semantically the same.
+\item Next, for each individual identified in the previous step, the opinions extracted from the transcript are mapped to those in the \thedataset dataset.
+Because these are natural language texts, it is important to determine whether opinions are semantically equivalent.
 This mapping was also performed using GPT-4o with the prompt shown in Figure \ref{fig:prompt_match_opinions}.

-\item Once the mapping is complete, it is possible to verify the number of opinions from the dataset that were returned and, thereby, calculate recall and precision.
+\item Once the mapping is complete, the number of matching opinions between the extracted data and the dataset can be counted, allowing the calculation of recall and precision.

 \end{enumerate}